Author: Jameel Manji, Founder, Manji Law, P.C.

-TPS Venezuela Help When You Need It
+TPS Help When You Need It

 Venezuela TPS Support

-They assert that the crisis in the country resulted in “extraordinary and temporary conditions” that make it difficult or even impossible for Venezuelan citizens to safely return to their country.
+They asserted that the crisis in the country resulted in “extraordinary and temporary conditions” that make it difficult or even impossible for Venezuelan citizens to safely return to their country.
 This is one of the primary categories for receiving TPS.

 If you are seeking asylum or would like to relocate to the United States, a Georgia immigration lawyer knowledgeable about the issues can be of assistance.

-Confused by TPS Venezuela?
+Confused by TPS for Venezuelan nationals?

 TPS for Venezuelans Under the Trump Administration